Teaching material for “One Table Two Elephants”

 - Mbembe, A. 2015.
 Decolonizing Knowledge and the Question of the Archive.
 Public lecture, Johannesburg, Wits Institute for Social and Economic Research (WISER).

 - Ernstson, Henrik.
-(2020, in press).
+(2020).
 Urban Plants and Colonial Durabilities.
 In The Botanical City, edited by Matthew Gandy and Sandra Jasper.
 Berlin: Jovis. (author-copy).

 Reappropriation, revitalism and the “genius of paganism”